Society of Professional Engineering Employees in Aerospace: History

 “It’s a smart idea to have an organization speak for an individual instead of one on one.
 In the old days, if you sat down to negotiate with the chief of engineering it was pretty difficult to express ideas.
 Whereas in a union, there was discussion to bring out points and that happened on a daily basis.”

+In August 2026, approximately 17,000 members of the Society of Professional Engineering Employees Association overwhelmingly rejected a proposed contract from Boeing.